Same Words, Different Judgments: How Preferences Vary Across Modalities: Introduction

+In this work, we empirically investigate: (1)~How reliable are audio preferences?
+(2)~How does modality affect preference ratings?
+(3)~Can synthetic ratings substitute or augment human ratings?
+Our contribution is threefold: (a)~an evaluation protocol for cross-modal preference elicitation (continuous VAS ratings, counterbalanced sequential audio presentation, attention checks adapted for audio); (b)~an empirical characterization of how reliability scales with rater count and how preference judgments shift across modalities; and (c)~a released corpus of 3{,}113 TTS-converted conversations from PRISM to support future audio preference research.
+Because most existing PbRL work for speech relies on Text-To-Speech (TTS)-generated audio from existing text datasets, \textit{assumed} to be appropriate for speech use cases~\cite{broukhim2025preference}, we focused our study on TTS-rendered speech of text originally written for reading, and address open questions in Section~\ref{limitations}.

-We find audio preference ratings to be as reliable as text preferences but behaviorally distinct, introducing biases such as recency effects, while showing reduced susceptibility to length effects.
-This paper is also the first to report Intraclass Correlation Coefficients (ICC) for preference labels in either modality, showing that a single annotator yields poor reliability, three yield moderate, and nine yield good agreement.
-Cross-modality agreement is near chance, with preference shifts varying by prompt rather than reflecting a uniform directional bias, suggesting that text data converted to audio via TTS may not be appropriate for audio preference pipelines.
-Lastly, synthetic ratings can be used to replace or triage ambiguous response pairs, reducing annotation costs without sacrificing label quality.
+We find audio preference ratings as reliable as text but behaviorally distinct: they introduce recency effects while showing reduced length-bias susceptibility.
+We provide the first ICC-based characterization of preference-annotation reliability in either modality, showing that one annotator yields poor reliability, three moderate, and nine good agreement.
+Cross-modality agreement is near chance, with preference shifts varying by prompt rather than uniformly, suggesting TTS-converted text data may not be appropriate for audio preference pipelines.
+Synthetic ratings can replace or triage ambiguous response pairs, reducing annotation costs without sacrificing label quality.